Riyaz-021/Simon-Game/README.md

 - **app.js**: The JavaScript file containing the logic that powers the game.

+## How to Play

+- **Step1**: Press any key to start the game.
+- **Step2**: Click on the button which flashed.
+- **Step3**: When the new button flashes click the previous button which flashed and then click the button which just flashed.
+- **Step4**: Continue this process without missing the sequence.
+- **Step5**: When you miss the sequence, a red light will flash across the screen and will display your score and you can press any key to restart the game.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.